The Apostles’ Creed – The Anglican Church of Canada

 (All) Thanks be to God

-A Reading from the Letter of Paul to the Romans (1:1-7)
+A Reading from the First Letter of Paul to the Corinthians (1:1-9)

 Hear what the Holy Spirit is saying to the Church